Frequently Asked Questions

 How do I pay?

-What is the initial session like?
+What is the first session like?

 How many sessions will I need?

-How many sessions you will need depends on you.
-Some people come for one or two sessions and find this is all they need.
+This depends.
+Some people come for one or two sessions to manage a crisis and find this is all they need.
 Others return over weeks and months.
 This is generally if they have complex needs, such as a long history of abuse or trauma, or if they are looking for ongoing mental health support.
-If you are unsure, I suggest starting with 6 sessions and reviewing after this, as this is enough time for most people to notice some benefit from counselling and to guage whether or not they would like to continue.

 Where does it happen?

-In person sessions happen at my home office in Bebington - you can find my address here.
+In-person sessions happen at my home office in Bebington.
+You can find my address here.

 Do you offer telephone therapy?